 So, what do all those knitting terms and words actually mean?
 Maybe you are looking at some knitting pattern instructions and scratching your head.

-Terms and phrases in knitting are like shorthand and it's kind of like a special language.
+Terms and phrases in knitting are like shorthand and it's like a special language.
 They're used to shorten a long knitting pattern and also make the pattern a little more interesting to read.

 Here's a basic list of common knitting terms to get you started; kind of like a knitting glossary which I will continue to add to as I go along.